 We’ll tell college students what we tell just about anyone when they express concern about underwhelming memory or storage: Deal with it later.
 While these are both critical components of the best student laptop, they’re also cheap components and much easier to replace than core hardware like the CPU or motherboard.
 Get enough RAM and a large enough hard drive to meet your immediate needs, but if it’s not quite to your specifications, you can always upgrade it later.
 Just make sure that you pick a laptop with relatively easy access to those parts.

-SSDs are the preferred choice of hard drive because of their durability and more lightweight design.
-More budget based models – Chromebooks almost exclusively – will use flash memory in place of an SSD.
-Don’t consider that a deal break, as they usually offer cloud storage as an alternative.
+SSDs are the preferred choice for hard drives because of their durability and more lightweight design.
+More budget-based models – Chromebooks almost exclusively – will use flash memory in place of an SSD.
+That doesn’t immediately have to be a deal-breaker, though, as they usually offer cloud storage to compensate.

 Almost all laptop models are going to come with an Intel Core i5 processor.
 The next step down – the Intel Core i3 – is suitable for watching movies and browsing the web but not much else.
 The Intel Core i7 is usually reserved for serious gamers.
 The Core i5 is the perfect middle ground when looking for the best student laptop, at least for the majority of students.

 How big is your laptop?
 How heavy is it?
 Will it hold together?
-If you want a laptop to last all four years, having strong build quality is going to be important.
-Pay attention to the actual components the case is made from, but also pay special attention to the hinges and the keyboard, as they can be a frustrating hassle if they fail.
+If you want a laptop to last all four years of your degree, having strong build quality is going to be important.
+Pay attention to the materials the case is made from, but also pay special attention to the hinges and the keyboard, as they can be a frustrating hassle if they fail.

 A Full HD display is the way to go for almost any student.
-720p is practically archaic – and while 4K is the new standard for TV, it’s much more expensive to get a laptop that supports 4K – and it will offer diminishing returns on a traditional 15.6-inch or smaller display.
+720p is practically archaic, and while 4K is the new standard for TV, it’s much more expensive to get a laptop that supports 4K and will offer diminishing returns on a traditional 15.6-inch or smaller display.

-With as many majors college students could be pursuing, it’s a Sisyphean task to identify the one best student laptop.
-Instead, we’ve tried to provide you with as wide a cross section as possible.
+With the many majors that college students could be pursuing, it’s a Sisyphean task to identify the one best student laptop.
+Instead, we’ve tried to provide you with as wide of a cross-section as possible.
 Our guide should help you set your expectations and understand what you should be looking for.
 And it’s important to remember that the best student laptop is the best laptop for you as a student in particular.
-Whether you should get an Apple MacBook Air of a Microsoft Surface will largely come down to your individual needs, so we recommend you test out models in person.If you liked our article on laptops for college, please share and comment below what your favorite product is.
+Whether you should get an Apple MacBook Air or a Microsoft Surface Pro will largely come down to your individual needs, so we recommend you test out models in person.If you liked our article on laptops for college, please share and comment below what your favorite product is.